Marlins vs. Athletics Player Props Betting Odds

 Soler Stats

-- Soler has collected 51 hits with 10 doubles, 17 home runs and 23 walks.
-He has driven in 35 runs.
+- Soler has recorded 52 hits with 11 doubles, 17 home runs and 23 walks.
+He has driven in 36 runs.

 Soler Recent Games